-The Company has adopted a non-employee directors' compensation program that includes a balance of annual retainers and fees for attending meetings of the board and its committees.
+During 2023, the Company utilized a non-employee directors' compensation program that included a balance of annual retainers for attending meetings of the Board and its committees.
 Pursuant to this program, approximately 40% of the compensation payable to a non-employee director is expected be paid in the form of shares of our common stock.

-For the year ended December 31, 2021, the directors of the Company, other than Mr. Landvatter, received annual retainer fees and meeting fees as follows:
+For the year ended December 31, 2023, the directors of the Company, other than Mr. Landvatter, received annual retainer fees as follows: